Marina Mabrey: Overseas

 Mabrey signed with the Perth Lynx in Australia for the 2021–22 WNBL season.
 In her debut for the Lynx on January 2, 2022, she scored a game-high 30 points with seven 3-pointers in an 88–86 loss to the Adelaide Lightning.
 On January 23, she scored 34 points in an 86–81 win over the Sydney Uni Flames.
 Following this game, she was unavailable for over a month due to a foot injury but returned to contribute to the Lynx ending the season as runners-up in the WBNL to Melbourne Boomers after losing the final series by two matches to one.

 In 2023, she won her first national title since the 2018 NCAA tournament when she and team Famila Schio won the Coppa Italia beating Venezia 73–62 with Mabrey scoring eleven points in the final.
 Having qualified for the Scudetto playoffs, Mabrey's twenty four points and dominant performance in the third quarter of the quarter final pulled her team from a weak first half against Campobasso to a twenty four point victory.
 She followed this up two weeks later with seventeen point performance and vital bucket and interception in the last seconds to win a bronze medal with PF Schio for third place in the 2022–23 EuroLeague Women finals in Prague.
 This was the first medal performance for an Italian team in twenty years and PF Schio's first ever appearance in the finals.
 Within two weeks she added the gold medal for the Italian championship turning in a thirty seven point performance in the final game including a crucial three pointer in the last seconds as PF Schio beat Virtus Bologna 84–79 in the decisive second match of the play-offs.

 Unrivaled

 On August 17, 2024, it was announced that Mabrey would appear and play in the inaugural season of Unrivaled, a new women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She was selected for Phantom.
 In pre-season training, Mabrey sustained a right calf injury requiring a minimum of 2-weeks rest and her missing the start of the 2025 Unrivaled season.
 Mabrey ended up playing only 3 games during Unrivaled.

 On November 5, 2025, it was announced that Mabrey had been drafted by Lunar Owls BC for the 2026 Unrivaled season.

+On January 30, 2026 in the game against Rose, Mabrey scored 47 points, breaking the Unrivaled record for most points in a game.
+She broke the record for most three-point shots made in a game, scoring 10 threes.
+Her 27 points in the first quarter are the most in any quarter in Unrivaled.
+Quarters are 7 minutes long.